Fortune Mill Midgame and Late-Game Rooms Guide

 | Currency booster | Improves one or more room currencies | Compare it against stuffing needs |

-Bin Goosey and Gumball Goose are not just flavor helpers.
-They are late Gacha helper unlocks, achievement targets, and signs that your Gacha route is progressing beyond basic stuffing farming.
+Bin Goosey and Gumball Goose are late Gacha helper unlocks, achievement targets, and signs that your Gacha route has moved beyond basic duplicate farming.

 Final Push: Executor and Escape